securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

     | Certificate and Chain Package   | WORKSPACE.PATH/agg_to_col_COL.LABEL_signed_cert.zip      |
     +---------------------------------+----------------------------------------------------------+

-5. On the Collaborator node, import the signed certificate and certificate chain into your workspace.
+5. On the collaborator node, import the signed certificate and certificate chain into your workspace.

     .. code-block:: console